waiwai9930/InputShare/README.md

 ## Shortcuts

-The shortcuts following are available after connection
+The shortcuts following are available after connection:

 | Shortcut | Description |
 | --- | --- |